Viper-Dude/EliteMining/README.md

 <img src="Screenshot/mining-reports.png" width="600"><br>
 *Detailed mining statistics and summaries.*

-#### 📋 Detailed HTML Reports
+#### Detailed HTML Reports
 *HTML reports with charts and statistics.*

-> **⚠️ Work in Progress:** The detailed HTML report system is under active development.
+> **Work in Progress:** The detailed HTML report system is under active development.
 New features and improvements are being added regularly.
 Report layouts, analytics calculations, and data presentation may change in future updates.

 Generate comprehensive HTML reports with interactive charts, mining analytics, and session comments.
 Features include:
 - **Dark/Light Theme Toggle** - Switch between themes with one click